Execute DOS command and return output

 status = 0

 was created successfully.

-Open Microsoft® Notepad and
+Open Microsoft® Notepad and immediately return the

 status = dos('notepad &')

 the exit status and command output.

 [status,cmdout] = dos('dir'); status, cmdout